NVIDIA/aistore/docs/40-grafana.md

 4. Select your Prometheus data source
 5. Click Import

-#### Method 2: Import via Grafana.com
+#### Method 2: Manual Dashboard Creation

+If you prefer to build dashboards from scratch:

-1. In Grafana, go to Dashboards > Import
+1. In Grafana, create a new dashboard (+ > Create > Dashboard)
+2. Add panels with AIStore-specific metrics using the PromQL queries provided in the [Example PromQL Queries](#example-promql-queries) section
+3. Organize panels into logical sections (cluster overview, node details, operations, etc.)
-2. Enter the dashboard ID: `10770` (AIStore Cluster Dashboard)
+4. Save the dashboard
-3. Select your Prometheus data source
-4. Click Import

 ## Available Dashboards